Overview of Maryland Mortgages

 Maryland Jumbo Loan Rates

-Maryland loan limits vary widely, with many of the state’s counties going well above the typical $417,000 conforming loan limit.
+Maryland loan limits vary widely, with many of the state’s counties going well above the conforming loan limit.
 This reflects the more expensive real estate prices throughout Maryland.
-As previously mentioned, the conforming limit in some Maryland counties is $517,500 and in others it’s $625,500.
-If you need to take out a home loan that is larger than the conforming limit in the county in which you’re looking to buy, you will have what is known as a “jumbo loan.”
-Keep in mind that jumbo loans come with higher interest rates.
+As previously mentioned, the conforming limit in some Maryland counties is $647,200 and in others it’s $970,800.
+If you need to take out a home loan that is larger than the conforming limit in the county in which you’re looking to buy, you will have what is known as a jumbo loan.
+Keep in mind that jumbo loans tend to come with higher interest rates, though they don't currently in Maryland.

 Maryland ARM Loan Rates

-An ARM (or adjustable-rate mortgage) is exactly what its name implies.
-It is a home loan that has an interest rate that changes over time.
-Usually an ARM will have a lower interest rate upfront as compared to a fixed-rate mortgage.
+An ARM, or adjustable-rate mortgage, is exactly what its name implies.
+It’s a home loan that has an interest rate that changes over time.
+Usually an ARM will have a lower interest rate upfront compared to a fixed-rate mortgage.
 This lower rate lasts for a certain period of time between one and 10 years.
-When that time is up, the interest rate can change and it typically goes up.
-It is especially crucial to make sure that you understand the terms of an ARM from the get-go, as that will specify how often the rate can change and how high it can reach.
+When that time is up, the interest rate can change once a year.
+Typically, the rate will increase.
+It’s crucial that you understand the terms of an ARM from the get-go, as that will specify how often the rate can change and how high it can reach.

 Maryland Mortgage Resources